 While there were no casualties, all staff agreed they’d rather die in a real volcano than have to see another baking soda one.

-“Every year, all the lazy kids pour vinegar into a hole and make it smell like a tired old man tried to start a fish and chips restaurant,” said grade 6 science teach Bowen Stills, who, to date, has judged 113 feeble eruptions.
+“Every year, all the lazy kids pour vinegar into a hole and make it smell like a tired old man tried to start a fish and chips restaurant,” said grade 6 science teacher Bowen Stills, who has judged 113 feeble eruptions to date.

 Local quake-ologists say that the seismic event seems to have been triggered not by shifting tectonic plates, but by the volcano’s desire to flex on its baking soda versions, much to their anger.